 Somewhere high up in the Swiss Alps, three youths are attempting to scale the south face of the Trollenberg.
 But as one of them scouts ahead on the high peak he gets lost in a dense and frigid fog.
 Reporting this to his comrades below, he then says there’s someone in the fog, coming toward him.
-Then suddenly, he screams, and his body falls past the other two on the ledge below.
-Still all tethered together, the other men are able to brace and not tumble over the side after him.
-Thinking he’s still alive, they struggle to pull him up to the safety.
-And they’ve almost got him reeled in when the first man gasps and drops the rope.
-The second man can barely hold, begging for help, until the fraying line snaps and their friend plummets out of sight.
-Berating the first man for letting go when they almost had him, well, apparently, the second man missed the fact that it wouldn’t have mattered because the third man’s head had been torn clean off.
+Then suddenly, he screams, and his body falls past the others on the ledge below.
+Still all tethered together, the other two men are able to brace and not tumble over the side after him.
+Thinking he’s still alive, they struggle to pull him up to safety.
+And they’ve almost got him reeled in when the first man gasps, recoils, and drops the rope.
+Meantime, the second man can barely hold, begging for help, until the fraying line snaps and their friend plummets out of sight.
+Berating the first man for letting go when they almost had him, well, apparently, the second man missed the fact it wouldn’t have mattered because the third man’s head had been torn clean off.

 Also at the hotel are two climbers, Brett and Dewhurst (Faulds, Saunders), which is a surprise since everyone else seems to have been scared off the mountain.
 Joining them for a drink, Brooks and Truscott press for details on these accidents.
 Hans the bartender (Douglas) is hesitant to chime in, so Brett answers for him, saying the last (and only) body found was missing his head, which can happen if a rope gets wrapped around the neck in a fall; but the rope of this certain climber was found in good working order and tied at the waist, meaning he lost his head before he fell, meaning it wasn't an accident at all; and so, all the locals believe there is something loose on the mountain with a penchant for savagely decapitating people.